Black and White Owl - Strix nigrolineata

 Habitat: Rainforest with clearings, forest edges, and semi-open swampy or flooded woodland.
 Also gallery forest and mangrove thickets.
 Ranges from sea-level up to about 1200m in Mexico, 2100m in Panama, and 2400m in Colombia.
 Can sometimes be found near human settlements.

-Distribution of the Black and White Owl Strix nigrolineata
+Range of the Black-and-White Owl Strix nigrolineata

 Original Description: Sclater, Philip Lutley.
 1859.
 Proceedings of the Zoological Society of London (PZS) Pt.
-(27) 2: p 131.
+(27) 2: p.
+131.

-Page compiled by Deane P. Lewis.
-Page last updated 2012-08-14
+Page by Deane Lewis.
+Last updated 2020-10-28.
+Copyright Information.